duartealexf/sql-ddl-to-json-schema/README.md

 You are welcome to contribute!

-Preferably use `yarn` instead of `npm`, as all scripts in `package.json` are run through yarn.
+Preferably use `npm`, as all scripts in `package.json` are run through npm.

 - Clone this repo
-- Install nodemon: `yarn global add nodemon`
-- Install dependencies: `yarn`
+- Install dependencies: `npm i`

 ### Commiting

-To commit, use commitizen: `git cz` (you will need to have installed commitizen: `yarn global add commitizen`).
+To commit, use commitizen: `git cz` (you will need to have installed commitizen: `npm i -g commitizen`).

 ### Understanding the internals